Edit

 Revenue and expense deferrals in Subscription billing

 This article explains how to set up and use revenue and expense deferrals in Subscription billing.
-Deferral schedules are always based on and depend on an underlying originating document or billing schedule.
-Because they are created based on default values, they can't be entered or created separately.
+Deferral schedules always depend on an underlying originating document or billing schedule.
+Because default values create them, you can't enter or create deferral schedules separately.

 The process of setting up and using revenue and expense deferrals occurs on multiple pages:

-• On the Revenue and expense deferral parameters page, you can define the company preferences.
+• On the Revenue and expense deferral parameters page, define the company preferences.

-• On the Deferral defaults page, you can set up the default accounts and templates that are used for the deferral schedules.
+• On the Deferral defaults page, set up the default accounts and templates that are used for the deferral schedules.

-• On the Deferral templates and Event based deferral templates pages, you can define the templates that are used for the deferral schedules.
+• On the Deferral templates and Event based deferral templates pages, define the templates that are used for the deferral schedules.

-• On the All deferral schedules page, you can view and edit any deferral schedule.
+• On the All deferral schedules page, view and edit any deferral schedule.

-Revenue and expense deferrals can be used together with recurring contract billing.
+Use revenue and expense deferrals together with recurring contract billing.

 Revenue and expense deferral parameters